Slava-Berasneu/SecBox/README.md

 ## Configuration
 Configuration happens through the respective .env files for the respective system components.

 ## Demo Video
 A demo is available on YouTube: https://www.youtube.com/watch?v=lkEE3iQvFtk

+## Training Files
+The training data is hosted at https://www.dropbox.com/sh/qosl2as7w7h92s9/AAD62wfpVOTJtV4qn-JtCFw6a?dl=0 Note that the syscalls_infected file has already been cut to just the malware execution stage